Charumathi5/face_recognition/README.md

 - When a person is identified to be part of the database, we play the corresponding audio file "PersonX.wav".

-# Performance Optimizations:

-Speed and accuracy is often a trade-off.
-Performance can be optimized depending on your specific use-case and system requirements.
-Some models are optimized for speed while others are optimized for accuracy.
-Be sure to test all the provided models to determine the appropriate model for your specific use-case, target platform (CPU, GPU or embedded) and specific requirements.
-Below are additional suggestions to optimize performance.

-### Speed
-- Reduce the frame size for face detection.
-- Perform face recognition every X frames only
-- Use threading in reading camera source frames or in processing the camera frames.
-- Update the library and configure the parameters directly.

-### Accuracy
-- Add more datasets if possible (ex. do data augmentation).
-More images per person will often result to higher accuracy.
-- Add face alignment if faces in the datasets are not aligned or when faces may be unaligned in actual deployment.
-- Update the library and configure the parameters directly.

 # References:

 Below are links to valuable resoures.
 Special thanks to all of these guys for sharing their work on Face Recognition.
 Without them, learning Face Recognition would be difficult.